 Thousands of Americans go to the internet daily seeking to find an alcohol level DUI calculator.
-If I want to calculate my BAC, multiple factors about the drinker must be known to calculate blood level.
-Most people will not be carrying an alcohol blood level calculator, nor a BAC calculator chart.
+If I want to calculate my BAC, multiple factors about the drinker must be known to calculate your blood alcohol level.
+Most people will not be carrying an alcohol blood level calculator or a BAC calculator chart.
 Some smartphone users have likely downloaded a blood alcohol content calculator “app”, but these are usually not used once a person has started drinking alcohol.

 What’s My BAC?

 To answer the daily question, “What is my BAC?”, you will need to know many basic factors to plug into a BAC level calculator, including: